CellLineage/SCG/README.md

 Util now, several hypermutation system has been adpoted, and a ideal mutation system should be division-coupled, which at the same time wiil cause some problems.
-Cause **semi-conservative DNA replication**, division-coupled mutation are heterogeneous.
+Cause **semi-conservative DNA replication**, division-coupled mutations are heterogeneous.
-I means the new mutation only be pass on to one descendant cell, while another cell remain unchanged.
+It means that only one descendant cell inherits the new mutations from the mutated chain, while the other descendance remain unchanged.

-Current phylogenetic tree methods are developed for long term evolution, in which mutation the space is far greater than the number of leaf, and evolution time is long enough for the internal nodes to dropout.
+Current phylogenetic tree methods are developed for long term evolution, in which the mutation space is far greater than the number of leaf, and evolution time is long enough for the internal nodes to dropout.
 In cell genealogy tree, the number of cell are tremendous, and the mutation accumulate in semi-conservative way.